zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “After asking me a question about where I’ve been,”  I say, “he” – the police officer – “told me to put my hands behind my back” – put my hands or put my arms behind my back.
 The reason was that the office r was going to arrest me.
 “To arrest” (arrest) means for a police officer to take someone back to a police station and keep them there, often, for a very long  time if they think the person has committed a crime, has done something against t he law.

 The officer “handcuffed me.”
 “To handcuff (handcuff )” is to put these two circles of metal around your wrist that are connected so th at you can’t move your arms very easily.
 The noun is “handcuffs,” and the verb is “to handcuff.”
 “To handcuff” is to put handcuffs on someone’s wrist – on their a rms.
 The “Miranda warning” is something that is only done here in the United Stat es, at least, it’s only called the Miranda warning here.
 The Miranda warning is a stat ement that police officers have to make to people when they’re being arrested,  telling them that they have certain legal rights.
 They don’t have to talk to the police.
 “You have a right to remain silent,” we say.
 You don’t have to say anyth ing if you’re being arrested, at least, that’s the law.
-That doesn’t always happen o f course.
+That doesn’t always happen of course.
 The Miranda warning is called the Miranda warning based on an old Supre me Court ruling – a decision made by our highest court many years ago, back in t he 1960’s, I believe.

 I continue the story by saying, “When I asked him w hy he was arresting me, he said that he had probable cause to believe that I w as the suspect they had been looking for.”
 “Probable (probable)” is related to t he word “probably” and it means that it seems likely that something will happen, or  it seems likely that something is true.
 “Cause” (cause) is the reason for somethin g, why something happened.
 So, “probable cause” means we have a good reason – something that is likely to be true – to believe that you are involved in this crime.
 At least that’s how the phrase is used here in the story.